antonpf/cinito-vision/README.md

 By default, the object detection use the attached Coral Camera.
 If you want to use a USB camera, edit the ```gstreamer.py``` file and change ```device=/dev/video0``` to ```device=/dev/video1```.

+## Run the object detection in the background
+To run a Python script in the background, you have a few options, depending on your operating system and requirements.
+Here are two approaches:

+1. Command line:
+    You can use the nohup command followed by your script execution command.
+This allows the script to continue running even after you close the terminal.
+    ```
+    nohup python3 detect.py &
+    ```

+2. Process manager: